How to Drain an RV Water Heater Quickly & Easily

 4. Attach a Garden Hose: Make sure it’s securely attached.
 Direct the other end of the hose to an area where it’s safe to dispose of the water, such as a drain or another area where the discharge won’t cause any

-4th step when learning how to drain water heater in an rv is to attach a garden hose to a faucet
+4th step when learning how to drain water heater in an RV is to attach a garden hose to a faucet

 The 4th step when learning how to drain water heater in an RV is to attach a garden hose to a faucet.
 Photo by Harry Grout on Unsplash